8char/AtlasFramework/README.md

 - 🙋 Lots of helper functions
 - 👑 Permissions interface

-## How to use Atlas Library in your projects
+## How to use Atlas Framework in your projects

-To start using Atlas Library, you'll need to compile it first.
-This process will ensure that all of the library's code is properly formatted and ready to be used in your projects.
+To start using Atlas Framework, you'll need to compile it first.
+This process will ensure that all of the framework's code is properly formatted and ready to be used in your projects.

-Once the library has been compiled, you can explore the documentation and learn how to use the various features and functions it offers.
-With this knowledge, you'll be able to create whatever you want using the Atlas Library, whether it's a custom UI panel, a complex SQL query, or a helpful helper function.
+Once the framework has been compiled, you can explore the documentation and learn how to use the various features and functions it offers.
+With this knowledge, you'll be able to create whatever you want using the Atlas Framework, whether it's a custom UI panel, a complex SQL query, or a helpful helper function.

-So go ahead and compile the library, and start exploring the docs to see what you can create!
+So go ahead and compile the framework, and start exploring the docs to see what you can create!

 ## Customize